intel-ai/timedf/README.md

 Or you can install all requirements with: `pip install -e .[all]`

-If you are a developer you might benefit from installing linter and tesing dependencies:
+If you are a developer you might benefit from installing code style tools and testing dependencies:

 `pip install -r requirements/unittests.txt`